rqlite/rqlite.io/content/en/docs/features/_index.md

 ### Core functionality

 - **Relational** – Built on SQLite, rqlite supports full **SQL** for querying and manipulating data.
-This includes advanced SQLite features like [full-text search (FTS5)](https://www.sqlite.org/fts5.html), [JSON document support](https://www.sqlite.org/json1.html), and more, so you get the power of a SQL database in a highly-available setting.
+This includes advanced SQLite features like [full-text search](https://www.sqlite.org/fts5.html), [JSON document support](https://www.sqlite.org/json1.html), and more, so you get the power of a SQL database in a highly-available setting.
 - **Extensible** – You can load [**SQLite extensions**](/docs/guides/extensions/) into rqlite nodes to extend database capabilities.
 For example, it's possible to add modules for [vector search](https://github.com/asg017/sqlite-vec), [cryptography, mathematical functions](https://github.com/nalgeon/sqlean), and other custom functionality by loading the same extensions that SQLite supports.
 - **Atomic writes** – rqlite ensures that multiple SQL statements sent in a single request are executed *atomically*.
 If one statement fails, the entire batch is rolled back, providing a simple form of transaction-like behavior for multi-statement requests.